-Procedure for staff if they receive a disclosure of abuse, or possible abuse, by an adult other than a member of staff, or another child
+10.3.
+If there is disclosure of abuse, possible abuse by an adult, other that a member of staff, or another child

 All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children's Act 1989 that may follow a referral, along with the role they might be expected to play in such assessments.
+Staff should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care.
 All victims are reassured that they are being taken seriously and that they will be supported and kept safe.